Explore

 » Fun extras: historical images, a take-home Polaroid of the group, and more!

 France shipped women from the brothels and prisons to the colonies in the 1720s, sending them to Ursulines nuns for 'correction'.
-Instead, many hung their red lanterns out back of town, and created the most thriving red light district in the hemisphere.
-Gov. Bienville complained “Whatever the vigilance exercised upon them, they could not be restrained.”
+Instead, many hung their red lanterns out back of town, and created a thriving red light district.

-In Storyville, our turn-of-the-20th-century red light district, madams decked in diamonds reigned in 'palaces of sin'.
-Some were so rich and powerful they committed murder and got off with no charges (one killed a U.S. Senator!).
+In the same location, a century later, madams decked in diamonds reigned in 'palaces of sin'.
+Some were so rich and powerful they committed murder and got off scot free!

 City: New Orleans